Constraints on ultraheavy dark matter from the CDEX-10 experiment at the China Jinping Underground Laboratory: Derivation of UHDM Spectrum

 \subsection{Procedures}

 Since the UHDM is much heavier than any atomic nucleus, its velocity direction remains essentially unchanged in the laboratory frame after collisions, resulting in straight-line trajectories.
-Consequently, all simulated UHDM particles capable of detected must have velocity vectors pointing directly toward the laboratory.
-The velocity distribution of UHDM follows the standard halo model (SHM)~\cite{SHM}.
+This linear propagation model is applied throughout the simulation, and its scope of applicability will be discussed in Sec.~\ref{sec3.2}.
+In this model, all simulated UHDM particles capable of detection must have velocity vectors pointing directly toward the laboratory.
+The velocity distribution of UHDM follows the standard halo model~\cite{SHM}.
 The value of the local density of UHDM $\rho_{\chi}$ is 0.3 $\mathrm{GeV/c^2/cm^3}$, the escape speed in the Galactic frame is $v_{esc} = 544~\mathrm{km/s}$, and $v_0 = 238~\mathrm{km/s}$ is the local standard of rest at the location of the Sun~\cite{SHM_fv}.
-The laboratory's mean velocity relative to the Galactic frame arise from the Sun's orbital motion around the Galactic center, the Earth's revolution around the Sun, and the rotation of the Earth~\cite{rotation}.
+The laboratory's mean velocity relative to the Galactic frame arise from the Sun's orbital motion around the Galactic Center, Earth's revolution around the Sun, and the rotation of Earth~\cite{rotation}.
 This can be calculated by the transformation matrix~\cite{rotation,transmatrix}.
 A three-dimensional acceptance-rejection algorithm is used to generate the UHDM following the velocity distribution above.

-The cross-section between UHDM and nucleus ($\sigma_{\chi-N}$) needs for discussion before the following simulation.
-Born approximation gives the model-independent scaling relation for the spin-independent elastic scattering cross section~\cite{born1,born2}.
+The cross section between UHDM and nucleus ($\sigma_{\chi-N}$) needs discussion before the following simulation.
+Born approximation gives the model-independent scaling relation for the spin-independent elastic scattering cross section~\cite{born1,born2}:

-where $\sigma_{\chi-n}$ is the cross section between UHDM and nucleon, and $\mu$ is the reduced mass for nucleon (n) and nucleus (N).
+where $\sigma_{\chi-n}$ is the cross section between UHDM and nucleon and $\mu$ is the reduced mass for nucleon ($n$) and nucleus ($N$).
 For UHDM, the relation can be further approximated as scaling with $A^4$.
-However, the Born approximation breaks down for cross sections exceeding $10^{-25}~\mathrm{cm^2}$~\cite{born1}, and there is currently no unified theoretical framework for scatters at such cross section.
+However, the Born approximation breaks down for cross sections exceeding $10^{-25}~\mathrm{cm^2}$~\cite{born1}, and there is currently no unified theoretical framework for scatters at such a cross section.
 Therefore, two different descriptions of cross section are generally used to compare with other experiments~\cite{DEAP3600_UHDM,Majorana_UHDM}, which are the UHDM per-nucleon scaling ($A^4$ scaling) and the UHDM per-nucleus scaling (A-independent scaling).
 Separate simulations are conducted for both cross section models.